 - The total number and name of water bodies, including natural, heavily modified or artificial water bodies, within each catchment.
-The total number of water bodies within each classification class. - The reasons why (pressures) those water bodies are not reaching good ecological status or potential. - Any mitigation in place for each water body reaching good ecological potential - The names of each water dependant protected area in each catchment and whether it is reached the required standards for the Water Framework Directive. - The reasons why any protected area is not reaching its required standards for the Water Framework Directive.
+The total number of water bodies within each classification class. - The reasons why (pressures) water bodies are not reaching good ecological status or potential. - Mitigation in place for each water body reaching good ecological potential - The names of each water dependant protected area in each catchment and whether it is reaching the required standards for the Water Framework Directive. - The reasons why any protected area is not reaching its required standards.